voelzmo/codex/aws.md

   - **10.4.2.16/28** in zone 2 (b)
   - **10.4.3.16/28** in zone 3 (c)

-First, lets do our AWS-specific region/zone configuration:
+First, lets do our AWS-specific region/zone configuration, along with our Vault HA fully-qualified domain name:

 ```
 $ cat properties.yml